Not much can be said about putting solid values on

 for a vintage appliance with the knowledge that it is most certainly burned out

-Engine-Generators are not very collectible.
-They are extremely heavy and not very well understood but they are a tinkerers dream come true.
-Even in 2013 these 90-year-old machines are still being sold as scrap for the copper in the generator windings.
+Engine-Generators, other than the rarest of models, are unfortunately not very collectible.
+They are extremely heavy and not very well understood even if they are a tinkerer's dream come true.
+Even in 2020 these 100-year-old machines are still being sold as scrap for the copper in the generator windings.
 They are worth saving but never expect even a small percentage of profit or return on dealing or restoring them.

 Shallow and Deep Well Pumps are not very collectible.
 Pumps are usually found rusted to bits in a basement, languishing in a grove or hiding in an iron pile.
 Seals and repair parts are hard to find.